koszullab/chromosight_analyses_scripts/README.md

 #### Data extraction

-FASTQ reads are available under the GEO accession number GSE107301.
+FASTQ reads are available on SRA servers.
 They can be pulled and split pairwise with the following command:

 ```bash
 fasterq-dump --split-3 SRR1514669 -O .